“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 4. ST-Metric Trailer Tires Maintenance

 Even if you purchase the highest-quality trailer tires, they won’t last long if you don’t maintain them properly.
-Here are a few simple tips on how to extend the life of your trailer tires, and also keep them safe while on the road:
+Here are a few simple tips on how to extend the life of your trailer tires and also keep them safe while on the road:

 - Always keep the tires properly inflated by following the exact pressure provided by the tire manufacturer.
 Please note that the more weight you put on the tires, the more you need to inflate them.
 Tires that aren’t properly inflated will perform poorly on the highway and might become completely unstable.
 Moreover, underinflated tires can easily warp and even completely disintegrate.
 Overinflating the tires can also cause issues – in some cases, they might even explode!

 - Keep the tires out of the sun, especially when you leave the trailer stationary.
 The sun can quickly degrade the rubber of the tires and turn it almost into a plastic-like material.
-Tires that have been left in the sun for long will lose the ability to grip the road well and can become very unstable on the highway.
+Tires that have been left in the sun for a long time will lose the ability to grip the road well and can become very unstable on the highway.
 Be sure to always put covers over the tires to mitigate this issue.

 - Check how much tread there is left on the tire.
 If your trailer tires are worn down, there is a high risk that the trailer will slide when driving over wet surfaces.
 You can check the tread depth via the Tread Wear Indicators (TWI) if the tires are equipped with them.
 Or, you can use the Lincoln penny test – turn the penny upside down and put it inside the grooves.
 If the whole head of Lincoln is still visible, then it’s time to replace the tires.